aleontiev/dj/README.md

 ### add

 Add a dependency to the project.
-The dependency must be given in pip depdendency notation.
+The dependency must be provided in `pip` dependency notation.

 If `--dev` is passed, the addon will only be required for testing and local development.
 Otherwise, the addon will be installed in production.